Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Related Work

-The application of VLMs to hate speech detection has made some progress \cite{InstructMemeCL, IntMeme, Wang2025, HateMeme_Zero_ShotVLM, MoRE}.
+In parallel, the application of VLMs to hate speech detection has made some progress \citep{InstructMemeCL, IntMeme, Wang2025, HateMeme_Zero_ShotVLM, MoRE, MARS}.
 However, the field of hateful video detection has still not achieved significant breakthroughs.
-Currently, VLM-based methods typically generate a single narrative for a given piece of content, use VLMs to determine whether memes contain hate speech \cite{IntMeme}, or employ CoT to provide inferential explanations \cite{InstructMemeCL}.
-However, recent research \cite{CoTnotExplainability} points out that CoT is not explainable, indicating that CoT cannot guarantee the model's fidelity to the reasoning process, thereby lacking explainability.
+Currently, VLM-based methods typically generate a single narrative for a given piece of content, use VLMs to determine whether memes contain hate speech \citep{IntMeme}, or employ CoT to provide inferential explanations \citep{InstructMemeCL}.
+However, recent research \citep{CoTnotExplainability} points out that CoT is not explainable, indicating that CoT cannot guarantee the model's fidelity to the reasoning process, thereby lacking explainability.
 The infidelity of chain reasoning poses a trust crisis for hateful video detection systems.
-VLMs may make judgments based on implicit biases or incorrect context, yet generate seemingly reasonable but erroneous explanations to mask their true decision-making mechanisms \cite{CoTnotExplainability}, failing to meet legal requirements for algorithmic transparency and fundamentally threatening the credibility and controllability of hate content detection.
-Given these limitations, we design a structured adversarial reasoning pipeline that provides complementary semantic perspectives without relying on potentially unfaithful reasoning chains.
+VLMs may make judgments based on implicit biases or incorrect context, yet generate seemingly reasonable but erroneous explanations to mask their true decision-making mechanisms \citep{CoTnotExplainability}, failing to meet legal requirements for algorithmic transparency and fundamentally threatening the credibility and controllability of hate content detection.

+{From a broader perspective, these approaches lie along a spectrum of semantic modeling: from implicit feature-based semantics, to intention-aware temporal modeling, and to language-based reasoning.
+Motivated by their limitations, we propose a structured contrastive reasoning framework that introduces explicit, fact-grounded semantic signals, enabling more reliable contextual understanding and multimodal interaction.}